DETAILS: Extended HTTP Requests

 How does it work?

 This implementation uses a Dynamic Link Library (DLL), which is called by the provided AdoScript procedures.
-As such the actually HTTP request is performed from the DLL and the AdoScript procedures provide a neat interface to the DLL.
+As such, the actual HTTP request is performed from the DLL and the AdoScript procedures, and provides a neat interface to the DLL.
 The DLL has been compiled using Free Pascal and some of its units/libraries.
 Features and Functionality

-The following features are provided by this building block: Perform synchronous HTTP calls to Web resources, services etc. using any desired HTTP method (GET, PUT, POST, DELETE, etc.) from AdoScript (Almost) complete freedom about the sent request headers and body.
+The following features are provided by this building block: Perform synchronous HTTP calls to Web resources, services etc. using any desired HTTP method (such as GET, PUT, POST, DELETE, etc.) from AdoScript (Almost) complete freedom about the sent request headers and body.
 Use of basic authentication (username and password) during the request supported.
-Receive the response body in one of three formats: as a string, as a base64 encoded string (necessary when the response contains NUL bytes, e.g. PNG images) or as an array of bytes.
-Additional support functions for performing HTTP calls (e.g. URL encoding of text)
+Receive the response body in one of three formats: As a string, as a base64 encoded string (necessary when the response contains NUL bytes, e.g. PNG images) or as an array of bytes.
+Additional support functions for performing HTTP calls (e.g. URL encoding of text).

 The following image shows the components and their interaction when performing an HTTP call.

 The Custom AdoScript is the part that uses this building block.
 It wants to access something from the Web, Internet or any kind of accessible network using the Hypertext Transfer Protocol.
 To achieve this, it invokes the provided AdoScript procedures.